douglaz/psl/Creating-a-new-project.md

 When prompted to accept the default property values, enter 'Y'.

-You can replace the version number at the end with the PSL [[version|versions]] you want to use.
+You can replace the version number at the end with the PSL version you want to use.

 The [[Maven|http://maven.apache.org]] [[archetype plugin|http://maven.apache.org/archetype/maven-archetype-plugin/]] will then create a new project in which you can write PSL programs.
 The project will be configured to use the Maven project-management tool.
 You should be prompted for an a group ID (a Maven project namespace, just like a Java package), artifact ID (project name), and a version number for your project, as well as a name for the first Java package to create, which defaults to the specified group ID.